 Tell us a bit about yourself including when and why you joined Greensleeves and your past employment within or outside of franchising

 I had spent my entire career in sports and amenity turf management, which is an interesting although small sector of the horticultural industry.
 I saw the beginnings of the lawn care industry in the UK and was aware of a burgeoning industry in the USA.
 An opportunity arose for me to get involved in a small start-up business, both from an ownership and operational point of view and I viewed it as something not to be missed.
 I joined the business in 2004 when it had only 1 franchise operating and have made it my aim to grow the business into a national service provider competing with the biggest companies in the sector, something we are well on the way to achieving.

 When was Greensleeves established?
 And what were the factors for deciding to go down the franchise route?

 The business model lent itself perfectly to becoming a franchise.
 It is a simple concept and relatively easy to replicate.
 It is a service which is better provided by a small local family type business from the customer’s point of view.
 We can bring significant benefits to the network with collective buying power on items such as consumables, IT and brand marketing.

 What have been Greensleeve’s biggest achievements/successes to date so far?

-Not only surviving but thriving during the global financial crisis of 2007 onwards helped us to become a strong and resilient business, having established a customer base of over 50,000 through a network of 77 franchisees has established us as a market leader.
-Becoming the first franchise business to gain the coveted “Which ?” endorsement as well as developing our own IT systems have all been significant milestones we have become very proud of.
+Not only surviving but thriving during the global financial crisis of 2007 onwards helped us to become a strong and resilient business, having established a customer base of over 50,000 through a network of 77 franchisees, at the time, established us as a market leader and developing our own IT systems have all been significant milestones we have become very proud of.
 I think most of all though being respected as one of the leading businesses in our sector is a very satisfying position to have gained.